ktuosto/Body-Growth-Model/README.md

 The quadratic log-log model log transforms both age and the response variable.

-We have to model bone growth (or body size growth) as a quadratic formula because while bones/body size does increase with age it is not a linear growth or a contiunous growth, but at some point in time the growth plateaus and even decreases with age (i.e., at elderly ages).
+We have to model bone growth (or body size growth) as a quadratic formula because while bones/body size does increase with age it is not a linear growth or a continuous growth, but at some point in time the growth plateaus and even decreases with age (i.e., at elderly ages).

 # Code breakdown